The Geometry of Statistical Data and Information: A Large Deviation Perspective

 \end{definition}

-The previous discussion lays the foundation for empirical frequencies; we observe their significance as the first term in the KLD.
-This term represents frequencies derived directly from data observations, which sharply differs from the second term, comprising probabilities as our model's parameters.
+The previous discussion lays the foundation for empirical frequencies; we observe their significance as the first argument in the KLD.
+This independent variable represents frequencies derived directly from data observations, which differ sharply from the second argument, comprising probabilities as our model's parameters.
 These probabilities are mathematical constructs designed to model our beliefs and prior knowledge.